 Personally, I’ve been cutting back on my coffee and experimenting with a few alternatives.
-The first is a tea Ann Marie raved about a while back called Dandy Blend which is based on dandelion root.
+The first is a tea called Dandy Blend which is based on dandelion root.
 I really like the flavor of dandelion root tea, and this blends it with chicory and a few other herbs to produce a non-stimulating coffee substitute.
 The second is something a friend recommended that comes “flavored” like many of those gourmet coffee blends (think: vanilla nut, almond amaretto, hazelnut, and mocha).
 It’s an organic herbal coffee substitute called Teecino, and it brews up just like coffee in your french press.
 On top of that, the various flavors are all created naturally.
 Their ingredient list is very forthcoming, including many organic fruits, nuts, carob pods, and more.

 How about you?
 Where have you drawn the line for coffee in your household?
 And more importantly, why?

 ETA: I wrote this in the comments below, and I thought it may benefit those readers who skip over the comments.
 I think it’s safe to say that coffee is NOT a health food, even if it may actually confer the benefits that the studies claim it does.
 That’s because coffee’s not particularly nutrient-dense, and you can get those same positive health effects from other foods which actually are nutrient-dense.
 Furthermore, if you are using coffee for energy, it’s because your body is nutrient starved.
 So why not actually feed it the nutrient-dense foods it wants, instead of pumping it full of caffeine to keep going?